dba-git/kafka_smart_rebalancer/README.md

 I therefore deployed this rebalancer using bash commands available on both environments.

+# When to run

+The utility comes at handy under 2 different scenarios:

+- When a new broker is added and partitions need to be reassigned.
+Use mode=manual
+- When a broker is not available and partitions need to be reassigned.
+Use mode=auto

 # How to run

 Instructions can be found here: